SQream/sqream_docs/getting_started/client_platforms/power_bi.rst

       * - Database
         - Provide the name of your database or the schema on your database server.
       * - User
-        - Provide a SQreamdb username.
+        - Provide a BLUE username.
       * - Passwords
         - Provide a password for your user.